History of NYOS

 17 June 1999

-A Royal Celebration is hosted by HRH Prince Edward at Holyrood House to celebrate the achievements and the 21st anniversary of The National Youth Orchestra of Scotland.
+A Royal Celebration was hosted by NYOS Patron, HRH The Duke of Edinburgh at Holyrood House to celebrate the achievements and the 21st anniversary of The National Youth Orchestra of Scotland.

 2000